stellaexp/full-stack-frameworks-project/README.md

 # Full Stack Frameworks Project

-The project I created for Code Institute's final Full Stack Frameworks conclusion project was based on an online art gallery.
+The project I created for Code Institute's Full Stack Frameworks conclusion was based on a fictional online art gallery and shop.
 The purpose of this site was to showcase a range of prints and allow the user to purchase them, using Stripe authentication.
-I named this fictional online store 'CITIZEN9'.
+I named this online store 'CITIZEN9'.

 ## UX

-I started the UX process by looking at a variety of different popular online shops, such as ASOS, Amazon and Society6 to see how a user would navigate their shopping experience.
-I then focused on how the shopping basket was structured and the ease of the buying processs.
+I started the UX process by looking at a variety of popular online shops, such as ASOS, Amazon and Society6, to see how a user would navigate their shopping experience.
+I then focused on the shopping basket structure and the ease of the buying processs.

-I then created my user stories based on looking at these sites and from watching the videos in the course content.
-I wanted to create a 'clean' look and feel to the website, with easy navigation at the top.
+I then created my user stories based on my research, and from the videos in the course content.

+I knew I wanted to create a 'clean' look and feel to the website, with easy navigation at the top.
+I then created some wireframes based on this.

 The user stories and low-fidelity wireframes are located in the UI/UX folder.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+The purpose of this project was to showcase all our knowledge of front and backend technologies, using stripe payments.

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+* Feature 1 - login - user can login

+* Feature 2 - logout - user can logout

+* Feature 3 - browse - user can browse prints/gallery

+* Feature 4 - filter - by category

+* Feature 5 - sort - by price

+* Feature 6 - search - user can search keywords to find artworks

+* Feature 7 - add - add to shopping basket

+* Feature 8 - update - add more items to shopping basket, without having to return to store

+* Feature 9 - delete - delete from shopping basket

+* Feature 10 - create account - user can create an account

+* Feature 11 - payment - user can submit payment details through stripe

 ### Features Left to Implement

-- Another feature idea
+* An email authentication to verify the users email

+* An account profile, so a user can review past orders

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 1. [Balsamiq](https://balsamiq.com/)
 * Used to create low-fidelity wireframes.